 Open a new canvas in Procreate.
 I opted for a square canvas.

-Using the Calligraphy Crayon brush with the lighter of the two pink colors, draw a script letter.
+Draw a script letter using the Calligraphy Crayon brush with the lighter of the two pink colors.
 You can copy my “F” or create any letter you wish.

 On the screenshot below, I’ve highlighted where you select your brushes and choose a color.